edwardsnjd/startup-timing/README.md

 A bunch of hello world programs to compare the startup time of various programming languages and means of executing them.

+All programs do the equivalent of "print 'hello world' to stdout, then exit".

+The results below are the total time to start, run, and exit.

 Results
 -------